When to Skip Your Allergy Shot: The Complete Decision Checklist

 See if at-home shots are right for youWhat Happens to Your Schedule When You Skip: SCIT vs Flexible Home-Based Alternatives

 One of the practical frustrations with in-office allergy shots is that every skip has clinical consequences — missed build-up doses require dose reductions, and missed maintenance visits can erode the tolerance that months of treatment built.
 This rigidity of the in-clinic schedule is a documented driver of treatment dropout.
-At-home SCIT through Curex keeps the same immunotherapy and the same dose-adjustment science, but removes the clinic-trip logistics for eligible maintenance patients: doses are self-administered weekly at home, with the first injection and every dose change supervised live over Zoom, so a busy week no longer means a waiting-room visit.
+At-home SCIT through Curex keeps the same immunotherapy and the same dose-adjustment science, but removes the clinic-trip logistics for eligible patients: doses are self-administered weekly at home, with the first injection from each new vial or concentration supervised live in the Virtual Shot Room, so a busy week no longer means a waiting-room visit.

 | Treatment | Efficacy | Duration | Cost (5yr) | Convenience | Safety |